mattthughes/FootballSafety/README.md

 - Fixed an issue with contact page where the sign up form radio buttons were not even to fix this I added different divs for the radio buttons to fix the spacing between the elements
 - Fixed error message for form changed the method from POST to GET to fix this.
 - Fixed issue regarding hover effect the effect would be visible after clicking on mobile changing to a media query to only show up when hovered on laptops and desktops
+- Fixed an error with 404 page the git hub page was continuing to be shown to fix this I renamed the file to a 404.html and this fixed the issue

 ### Lighthouse testing